stonejournal/github.io/reskeywords.md

 ---
 layout: page
-title: Keywords in Context
+title: Keyword in Context
 #subtitle:
 ---

 ### Method Overview

-Keywords in context is a very straightforward form of text analysis.
+Keyword in context is a very straightforward form of text analysis.
 I used Python to locate each instance of a word in the texts, and then pulled out that word with approximately thirty characters on either side.
 This process provides a glimpse of how the word is being used within the text.

 ### Review of Data